Operation Khukri: The role of 2 Para (SF)

 The units at Kailahun were informed of the plan, and constantly kept in touch with the HQ through satellite phones.
 The operational plans were conveyed in Malayalam to overcome RUF monitoring of communications.
-Since the operation required insertion by helicopters, the two companies at Kailahun were required to fall back 500 metres from the town itself, and secure two helipads.
+Since the operation required insertion by helicopters, the two companies at Kailahun were required to fall back 500 metres from the town itself, and secure two helicopter landing zones.